Pheromosa Raid Guide – Best Counters, Weakness, CP & Strategy

 Is Pheromosa Worth Raiding?

-• One of the highest Attack stats in the game
+• Among the highest Attack stats in the game

 PvP Value